yiwei51/influential_account_recommendation/README.md

 Dataset for recommending influential accounts on social media

 Yiwei Zhang, Xueting Wang, Toshihiko Yamasaki.
 Which account will you follow?
 Recommending influential accounts on social media.
-Multimed Tools Appl (2023). https://doi.org/10.1007/s11042-023-14538-3
+Multimedia Tools and Applications (2023). https://doi.org/10.1007/s11042-023-14538-3

 We only provide the test data in this repository due to the large file size.
 The full dataset will be released using Google drive.
 Please contact the following address: jinyuzyw@gmail.com